modrinth/omorphia/docs/components/markdown-editor.md

 // Return a URL to the image for the editor to consume const onImageUpload = (file: File): string => {
-  // ...
-Upload the file to your server and return a URL return URL.createObjectURL(file);
+  // Upload the file to your server and return a URL
+  // This example url will not work bc of proxy return URL.createObjectURL(file).replace("blob:", "");
 };
 </script>